NithyaNN3/NithyaNN3/README.md

 When I'm not busy with coursework, I spend my time reading fiction, learning new things, writing or occasionally - a good video game.

 ## About Me
 Electrical and electronics grad with 2 years of software engineering experience in India.
-Currently back to school. :school_satchel:
+Currently back in school. :school_satchel:

 Some extracurriculars I'm involved in
 - Creative Writing Officer for our college magazine - [RMIT Catalyst](https://www.rusu.rmit.edu.au/catalyst)